Joni32do/NumSim/README.md

 ## Run the simulation
 We recommend to run the simulation using the provided bash script `build.sh`.
 In that file enter the path of the settings file you would like to use.
-You can uncomment the doxygen part to build the documentation.
-Tests can be executed by uncommenting the run_test line
+You can uncomment the **doxygen** part to build the documentation. **Tests** using gtest can be executed by uncommenting the run_test line

 ## Adjust the settings file
 For the user there is the settings.txt file that can be adjusted to